What is an Instant Pot? Learn the differences between instant pot vs. slow cooker & pressure cooker and how to cook delicious recipes with it.

 Instant Pot vs. Conventional Pressure Cooker

-Both offers very similar functionalities.
+Both offer very similar functionalities.
 The main difference is the Instant Pot uses programmable electronic control which is missing in the conventional pressure cookers.
 That is why Instant Pot is also known as the electric pressure cooker, allowing it to produce more consistent cooking results.

 Instant pot also comes with an integrated heating unit, making it more energy efficient and safer.
 A conventional pressure cooker, however, uses a separate heat source (either a gas stove or an electric range).